entomb/k-ink-interface/README.md

 ===========

 __k(Ink)__ is built as a Ink.js module, So the requirements are the [Ink.js core](http://ink.sapo.pt/js/core). after this you just need to include it on your script and it will load the dependencies.
-Its recommended that you use Ink-all.js so your page doesn't clutter with dependencie requests, bur for now __k(Ink)__ does not offer any wrapper for the Ink-UI modules.
+Its recommended that you use Ink-all.js so your page doesn`t clutter with dependency requests, bur for now __k(Ink)__ does not offer any wrapper for the Ink-UI modules.

 ```html
 <script type="text/javascript" src="http://cdn.ink.sapo.pt/2.0.0/js/ink.min.js"></script>